bryb31/speech-diarization/READ_ME.md

 ## Virtual environments

-When developing its good to isolate the environment you are working on from the underlying system its running on. one simple ( but not entirely robust) way of doing this is using virtua environments.
-Think of these are little isolated sandboxes that think they are all that exists.
+When developing it is good practice to isolate the environment that you are working on from the underlying system it is running on.
+One simple (but not entirely robust) way of doing this is using virtual environments.
+These are like isolated sandboxes that think they are all that exists.
-The start as blank slates.
-You install libs into them.
+They begin as blank slates.
+You then install libs into them.
 You can destroy them / recreate them.
-Just get used to them.
+Most importantly, if anything goes wrong, it only goes wrong in the virtual environment.
+Not in the underlying controlling system.

 To create a virtual env you can use the `venv` module in the base python, and define the `directory` in which to create this venv,